jingfdev/PAWhereLandingPage/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under PAWhere.
+Build with love for pet parents. 🐾💕

 ## 👥 Team